TU Wien Informatics

 This lecture series is the first of its kind in Austria, with all Austrian CS departments and faculties participating, under the auspices of Informatik Austria.
 We want to raise awareness for the utmost importance of sustainability in CS, demonstrating research solutions to various problems, and triggering developments for a sustainable future.

-The lecture series will be held in the winter term 2023/2024, every Monday from 17:00-18:00.
-All lectures will be offered online, as well as one hybrid lecture on January 8, 2024, on-site at TU Wien and online.
+The lecture series will be held in the winter semester 2023/2024, every Monday from 17:00-18:00.
+All lectures will be offered online and will be recorded (see below).
+We also have one hybrid lecture on January 8, 2024, on-site at TU Wien and online.

 Registration